SHIELD Testing at DPS 109 Facilities

 When are results available?

 Samples will be picked up daily by a courier and transported to a SHIELD Illinois lab.
-Results will generally be available the next day.
+Results will generally be available within 48-hours.

 How will I get my (student's) results?